aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: The spell affects an additional target for each extra MP die above 3.

 **Global**: The target falls asleep permanently, and remains in a deep, stasis-like sleep.
 The caster must give a plausible condition of the target's awakening.
+The spell is then considered a curse.

 ___
 ### Echo of Yesterday